EIGHT LEGS OFF THE APPALACHIAN TRAIL, Original Horror Short Story

 “Quiet, everyone!”
 Katie heard something.

 The forest was thick, blocking out most of the sun.
 There was a rustling in the underbrush, close, all around, from different sides.
+Multiple sides.

-As the four stood back to back to back to back, Steve screamed in terror.
-As the other three turned, he was already being dragged out of sight.
-Cynthia screamed as his head and hands disappeared.
+As the other three turned, he was dragged out of sight.
+Cynthia screamed as his head and hands disappeared into the thickets.

-“Quiet.
-Listen.”
-Katie tried to calm her friend.
 Don’t panic!
 You panic?
 You die.
-Hopefully her lifeguard training would pay off this many miles from the ocean.
-“Robert, help him.”
+Hopefully her high school lifeguard training would pay off this many miles from the ocean.
+Steve was panicking.

 Just as Robert got the courage to maybe do something, there was a crunch, a painful moan and then Steve went silent.
+They All went silent.

-“Listen,” Robert decided it was time to take charge again.
+Robert decided it was time to take charge again.
 “I have no idea what just happened, but I think Steve is gone.
 We only have one option.
 Run!”

 Robert started in the opposite direction of Steve’s assumed end.
 Katie and Cynthia followed close behind for nearly a mile until Robert stopped at a tree.
 He gestured to his ear and pointed.
 Down the hill was the sound of rushing waters.
 Katie and Cynthia took off until they heard a loud gasp.